curl/curl/docs/GOVERNANCE.md

 Feltzing serve as backup admins for when Daniel is gone or unable.

 The primary server is paid for by Haxx.
-The machine is physically located in a server bunker in Stockholm Sweden, operated by the company Portlane.
+The machine is physically located in a server bunker in Stockholm Sweden, operated by the company Glesys.

 The website contents are served to the web via Fastly and Daniel is the primary curl contact with Fastly.